oneoaas-golib/bosun/docs/definitions.md

 Global variables can be overridden in sections defining a variable within the scope of the section that has the same name.

 ## Templates
+Templates are used to construct what alerts will look like when they are sent.
+They are pointed to in the defintion of an alert by the [template keyword](/definitions#template).
+They are like "views" in web frameworks.

-Templates are the message body for emails that are sent when an alert is triggered.
-Syntax is the golang [text/template](http://golang.org/pkg/text/template/) package.
+Templates in Bosun are built on top of go's templating.
+The subject is rendered using the golang [text/template](http://golang.org/pkg/text/template/) package and the body is rendered using the golang [html/template](https://golang.org/pkg/html/template/) package.

 Variable expansion is not performed on templates because `$` is used in the template language, but a `V()` function is provided instead.
 Email bodies are HTML, subjects are plaintext.
-Macro support is currently disabled for the same reason due to implementation details.

-They are pointed to in the definition of an alert (TODO: Link to alert def template keyword).
+Macros can not be used in templates, however, templates can reference subtemplates.
+(TODO: Example of this).

 Note that templates are rendered when the expression is evaluated and it is non-normal.
 This is to eliminate changes in what is presented in the template because the data has changed in the tsdb since the alert was triggered.